-In addition, we have over 20 support staff who play a very important role in supporting both the academic and pastoral needs of the children.
+In addition, we have a large, inclusive Student Support Base, with support staff who play a very important role in supporting both the academic and pastoral needs of the children.
 Staff will endeavour to respond to emails / phone calls within two-working days.
 Please note that appointments must be made if parents / carers wish to have a meeting with a member of staff, except in emergency situations.
-This is because we cannot guarantee that a particular staff member can be available due to wide-ranging commitments within school.
+This is because we cannot guarantee that a particular staff member can be available, due to wide-ranging commitments within school.
 Please contact the office if you wish to make an appointment.